newaetech/chipwhisperer/doc/sphinx/hwcapturerev2.rst

        :width: 35 %

 3. Force the AVR-USB Bootloader to run before the next step.
-Note the bootloader will automatically time out if no command is received, so you should only force it to run once you are ready for step 4.
-See the next two subsections of this section for details.
+Note the bootloader will automatically time out if no command is received, so once you have the bootloader running proceed to step 4.
+For details of getting the bootloader running see :ref:`bootloader-normal`.

 4. Press the USB button, and hit the *USB* option:

     .. image:: /images/cwrev2/flip3.png
        :width: 35 %

-5. Press the *Open* button:
+5. Press the *Open* button, if this fails you are not in bootloader mode.

     .. image:: /images/cwrev2/flip4.png
        :width: 35 %